kesiyajacob/pb-jam/README.md

 # PB & Jam
 Playlist Bot & Jam (PB & Jam for short) helps find songs based on a carefully curated algo-rhythm.
 Our AI-powered app takes your musical cravings and serves up the perfect playlist or song with the same vibe as your favourite track or current mood.
+Built with Python, Streamlit, Pandas, NumPy, and the OpenAI API.

 Our project for QHacks 2025.